suzuki-shunsuke/tfcmt/docs/CONFIGURATION.md

 # Configuration

-tfcmt provides the good default configuration and the configuration file is optional, but we can customize the configuration with a configuration file.
+tfcmt provides the good default configuration and the configuration file is optional, but you can customize the configuration with a configuration file.

 ## Configuration File Path